-Hiking can be done year round.
-While winter can be a little icy at times and one has to be a bit more careful, it offers more comfortable mid-day temperatures.
-The National Parks are wonderful during the winter months and allow you to enjoy its wonders without the heavy summertime crowds.
-For more information or to book your next excursion, contact our Adventure Concierge at 435-259-4642 or firstname.lastname@example.org.
+Moab hiking can be done year round, and we have some of the best hiking in America.
+From exceptional hikes in Canyonlands, Arches National Parks, or nearby State parks and recreational areas, our prime location offers Utah hiking at its very best.
+And although winter can be a little icy at times and one has to be a bit more careful, it offers more comfortable mid-day temperatures.
+Plus you’ll enjoy easy access to our National Parks, which are wonderful during the winter months and allow you to enjoy hundreds of the best hiking trails without the summertime crowds.

 Grandstaff Hiking Trail (Bill Canyon) to Morning Glory Arch: Part of the Colorado River watershed, Grandstaff Canyon’s stream flows directly into the main channel of the Colorado River within Moab Canyon.
 This is a relatively easy trail for the most part, but in the middle section there are some stream crossings so you might get your feet wet if you are too busy looking up at the majestic scenery.
 It’s also a dog-friendly trail, however you furry friends do need to be kept on a leash.
 The out-and-back hiking-only trail winds through the canyon along a beautiful stream to Morning Glory Natural Bridge, the sixth largest natural bridge in the United States.

 Fisher Towers Trail: A fun family hike, although moderately difficult in a few spots, and dog friendly as well (but please keep your pet on a leash throughout the hike).
 The trail wanders through the other-worldly geological formations of Fisher Towers, and each step of the trail offers exceptional views.
 One note is that there is a small ladder you must be able to climb to finish the trail (which may be a challenge for older dogs).
 The trailhead has a great picnic spot with a barbecue grill area, and is only about 15 minutes from our Resort.